Generally considered healthy and hardy, Maine Coons are also prone to genetic diseases, which raises questions about the Maine Coon life expectancy.

 For comparison purposes, the table below shows the life expectancies of some popular cat breeds:

-As you can see, if we look at the average lifespans by cat breed, it is clear that Maine Coons do not live longer than other cats.
+As you can see, if we look at the average lifespan by cat breed, it is clear that Maine Coons do not live longer than other cats.

 Instead, the Ragamuffin and Siberian cat can live relatively longer than Maine Coons, reaching up to 18 years!